FeelingFun/sxtools/README.md

 A typical layer has fully opaque components that mask the elements below.
 These are marked with (M).
 When layer opacity is below the ‘Alpha-to-mask limit’ specified in the project defaults, the layer is marked as an Adjustment layer (A).
 When exported, Adjustment layers only contribute their color to the final vertex color, but their alpha is discarded from any masks.

+### Copy / Swap Layers
+Right-click on the layer list to get a pop-up menu.
+From there it is possible to copy the contents and the blend mode of a layer to another layer, or swap two layers and their blend modes.

 ## The Tool List